egonos/Data-Science-Projects/Kaggle Competitions/Kaggle Playground S4E8/What I've Learned.md

 3. Autogluon can be useful especially when it runs for a long time with GPU.
 4. Labels can be encoded and oof prodicted probabilities can be used for meta learner.
 5. Optuna LGBM integration makes the optimization procedure much more easier.
 6. Stick with Python or Scikit Learn API from the beginning.
+7. Consider the models having the best CV and ensemble the predictions.
+Usually this is the way to win the competition.